 While the likes of Russell and Tubb both recommend that organisations proceed with caution, others are completely against using monetary incentives to drive up service standards.

 She believes that the only reason some organisations continue to reach for monetary incentives is that they are under the illusion of one or more of five myths.
 She has summarised them in the following diagram.

 So, overall there is a complex picture for those organisations considering connecting staff pay and service levels.

 “Whilst the evaluation of service quality has been somewhat ambiguous in the past, some individuals believe that AI has the power to accurately measure customer service inputs vs outputs,” notes John Everhard, director at Pegasystems.
-“Perhaps in the short-term we could see AI used to calculate performance-related bonuses, we are today seeing next best actions in customer servicing stack-ranked by best for customer and most cost effective for the company.
+“Perhaps in the short-term we could see AI used to calculate performance-related bonuses.

 “Of course, an employee’s worth can’t be reduced to an algorithm.
 Many factors, such as creative flair, empathy with customers and the ability to inspire colleagues, contribute to an organisation’s success and service quality but they can’t be quantified in a productivity calculation.
-However, our respondents have confidence that cognitive automation will in time be able to understand and quantify these abilities, with 84% agreeing that it will be commonplace for AI to calculate the true value added by each worker within a decade, while 44% expect to see this in a five year timeframe.”
+However, our research suggests that respondents have confidence that cognitive automation will in time be able to understand and quantify these abilities.”

 Neil Davey is the managing editor of MyCustomer.
 An experienced business journalist and editor, Neil has worked on a variety of newspapers, magazines and websites over the past 20 years, including Internet Works, CXO magazine and Business Management.
 He joined MyCustomer in 2007.